 My arrival at Lembongan Island was easy.
 Some friends, Philippe and Corinne (whom some will recognize), were already there, with their children, Clementine and Maxime.
 They took care of booking me a room at Ketut Losmen.

-The guy came to get me on a motorcycle, so I just had to put my bags and join the family, part of the dive at Mushroom Bay.
+The guy came to pick me up on his motorcycle, so I only had to put my bags down and join the family, who had gone for a dip in Mushroom Bay.

-Nice afternoon, followed by an aperitif and a little food together in the evening, facing the sea, as we had planned!
+Nice afternoon, followed by an apero and a small meal together in the evening, facing the sea, as we had planned!

 Intense dive

-I dive every day, with the excellent center World Diving (which I recommend in passing), hoping to approach the famous molas-molas, the moonfish.
-Lembongan is one of the few places where you can observe them.
+I dive every day, with the excellent World Diving (which I recommend to you by the way), in the hope of approaching the famous molas-molas, the sunfish.
+Lembongan is one of the few places where they can be observed.

 Today, no luck...
-My palanque is the only one who hasn't met them.
-The other groups of divers came back on the boat excited, and with good reason.
-They all crossed paths with several molas-molas.
-I'm green!
+My group is the only one not to have met them.
+The other groups of divers came back to the boat very excited, and for good reason.
+They all crossed the path of several molas-molas.
+I am green!

-The dives here are pretty physical.
-I solved the problem of cold by wearing my shorti under the 5mm lent by the center, which allows me to better withstand the temperature variations in water, from 22 ° C to 27 ° C, on average.
+The dives here are quite physical.
+I solved the problem of the cold by wearing my shorti under the 5mm lent by the center, which allows me to better support the temperature variations in the water, from 22°C to 27°C, on average.

-The other parameter is the currents, often very powerful, unpredictable, changing ...
-Fortunately, our dive-masters thoroughly know the vagaries of the sea here.
+The other parameter is the currents, which are often very powerful, unpredictable and changeable...
+Fortunately, our dive-masters know the whims of the sea here.

 Today, probably because of the full moon, the swell and currents were particularly strong.
-I didn't take a single picture underwater, that's to say!
-It was impossible to hang on to the reef to immortalize a bug.
+I did not take a single picture underwater, that's to say!
+It was impossible to stay on the reef to take a picture of a bug.

-The only thing to do, in these conditions, is to take off with the underwater "wind", hoping that the drift dive will cross the path of a few molas-molas ...
+The only thing to do, in these conditions, is to go with the underwater "wind", hoping that the drift dive will cross the path of some molas-molas...

 Come on, I believe it.
-The moonfish will be here tomorrow!!!!
-Maybe they'll be...
+Sunfish, it will be tomorrow!!!
+Maybe...